Answer this question: how much time to you have?

 - I understand customer service.
 The benefits to you are that you get a North American level of customer service from me, and I act as the bridge between cultures, setting expectations on both sides, because the words “customer service” don’t mean quite the same thing in Italy.

 - I have two kids.
 The benefits to those of you with children are that I know how to travel with kids.
-We’ve taken our kids across Europe, across the United States and Canada, and in 2011 we took them to India.
-I understand what it’s like to travel with a 4-month old, a two-year old, a six- year old, and have planned many trips with teenagers…. and I will ensure that your trip is fun for the whole family.
+We’ve taken our kids across Europe, across the United States and Canada, and to India.
+I understand what it’s like to travel with a 4-month old, a two-year old, a six- year old, and teenagers, and will ensure that your trip is fun for the whole family.

 - I’ve worked guiding 90 minute tours to groups in both an art gallery and a fort.
 The benefits to you are that I know how to choose good guides.
 I work with guides who are engaging, informative, and provide the context you need, whether that be good for the kids; a focus on Jewish history; or an emphasis on food.